Advice > Consulting

 With that in mind, it’s worth noting that you don’t need to be the “official leader” in the story you tell to answer this question, as long as you acted like a leader.
 In fact, if you led without being the designated leader, that’s an even stronger example of leadership.

-Inclusive leadership question examples from McKinsey PEI interviews
+McKinsey PEI - Inclusive leadership question examples

-• Tell me about a project that you have led
+• Tell me about a project that you have led.

-• Tell me about a time when you led a team through a difficult situation
+• Tell me about a time when you led a team through a difficult situation.

 • Describe a situation where you used your leadership skills.
 What was the situation, what was your role, and how did you impact the situation through your leadership?

-• Tell me about a time when you led a team to overcome an obstacle
+• Tell me about a time when you led a team to overcome an obstacle.

 3. How to answer McKinsey PEI questions